-- Cut and roll the client's hair before putting on solution, so you don't get solution on your hands. - Keep containers closed when you're not using them so the product doesn't spill or get into the air. - Check that all containers of chemicals are properly labeled of their contents. - Don't eat or drink in your work area as your food or drink may get contaminated. - Wash your hands after working with chemicals, even if you wore gloves. - Ventilate the room. - Always work in a well-ventilated area.
-If there's no ventilation system, open windows and doors to bring in fresh air from outside.
+- Cut and roll the client's hair before putting on solution, so you don't get solution on your hands. - Keep containers closed when you're not using them so the product doesn't spill or get into the air. - Check that all containers of checkals approperly labeled of their contents. - Don't eat or drink in your work rea a our food or drink may get contaminated. - Wash your hands after working with characteristics wen if you wore gloves. - Ventilate the room. - Always work in a well-ventilated area.
+If there's protection system, open windows and doors to bring in fresh air from outside.

-- Wear gloves designed to protect your skin from the particular chemicals you're using. - Wear safety goggles when mixing chemicals to protect your eyes from splashes.
+- Wear gloves designed to protect your skin from the particular chemicals you're using. - Wear safety goggles when mixing chemicals to protect your eyes for plashes.